padaiyal/jIcing/README.md

 * Set folder/file permissions whose name matches the regex (recursive/non-recursive)
 * Set folder/file attributes whose name matches the regex (recursive/non-recursive)

+## I18NUtility
+* Retrieve the message corresponding to the key.
+* Add/Remove resource bundles.

+## PropertyUtility
+* Retrieve the value corresponding to the property name.
+* Add/Remove property files.

 ## Regex Utility<br>
 * Find first N matches of a<regex in a given string
 * Get regex for commonly used literals (Eg: IP Address, Email Address etc)
 * Try to identify type of literal*

+## Shell Utility<br>
+* Execute commands in with the following configuration parameters:
+    * Shell/Terminal context.
+    * Execution timeout.
+* Intelligent shell/terminal context identification based on OS.

+## Stream Utility
+* Ability to extract string from a given InputStream.

 *Yet to be completed